AmarMandavia/academic-cv/content/_index.md

           size: cover
           position: center
           parallax: false

   - block: markdown
     content:
       title: ''
       subtitle: ''
       text: |-
-        I am a Medical Informatics postdoctoral fellow at the Boston VA Healthcare system and a Catalyst fellow at MIT.
-My primary program of research takes a critical approach to improving the measurement, classification, and identification of digital phenotypes for adverse health outcomes across individual, interpersonal, and community levels.
-My secondary line of research is concentrated on the development of a clinical decision-making systems that capitalize on common factors across psychotherapeutic processes to aid in personalized psychotherapy treatment selection.

         **Interest:**
-        - Risk Predicition
+        - Risk Prediction
-        - Digital Theraputics
+        - Digital Therapeutics
         - Healthcare Innovation
-        - Problem Areas:
+        - *Problem Areas:*
           - Opioid Crisis
           - Suicide
-          - Pscyhosis
+          - Psychosis
-          - HIV
+          - HIV/STI
           - PTSD

+        My primary program of research takes a critical approach to
+        the measurement, classification, and identification of digital phenotypes for adverse health outcomes.

+        My secondary line of research is concentrated on the development of a clinical decision-making systems that capitalize on common factors across psychotherapeutic processes to aid in personalized psychotherapy treatment selection.

+        **Answering questions:**
+        - Who gets sick and why?
+        - How can we deliver information to have the greatest positive impact?
+        - How can we get proven treatments to people faster?

     design:
-      columns: '1'
+      columns: '2'
 ---